BharathKumarReddy2103/CI-CD/Day-17/From Jenkins to GitHub Actions: Why CICD is Evolving.md

 Jenkins has been a reliable and widely adopted tool in the DevOps ecosystem — known for its flexibility, strong plugin support, and proven performance in real-world CI/CD workflows.
 But with great power comes… great maintenance overhead.

-If you're just beginning your DevOps journey — or you're ready to leave behind years of fragile pipelines and plugin-induced pain — **GitHub Actions** is a smart and future-proof choice.
+If you're just beginning your DevOps journey — or you're ready to move on from CI/CD pipelines that often break and cause problems because of plugin issues — **GitHub Actions** is a smart and future-proof choice.

 > ✨ “Use the right tool for the right time.
 The DevOps world has moved — don’t get left behind.”